Loschia/kali_on_debian/README.md

 - Interactive CLI for selecting for all kali-tools category
 - Package mapping, validation, and menu interface
 - Support for selection via ranges, help screen, “select all”, and “remove all”
-- Script compilation into `kali_on_debian.sh`
+- Script compiled latest version: `kali_on_debian.sh`
-- Interactive CLI for:
-  - `kali-tools-802-11` ✅ (fully implemented)
+- Interactive CLI for `kali-tools-*` ✅ (fully implemented)

 ### 🔧 In Progress
 - APT tool installation support
 - Flatpak tool installation support
 - Kali tool installation support
-- Persistent configuration and saved selections
+- Versioning from each package manager

 > Every `kali_on_debian.sh` you download is automatically compiled from the latest commit, so you can use it directly without needing to compile it yourself.